giorgiofalcone/GlacierMeltingSegmentation/README.txt

 - Ontology: this directory contains the SORSOntology owl file (plus sosa and WeatherOntology ontologies).
 Moreover, there are some Python files used to populate ontology, querying on it and reasoning on it.

-- APP: this directory contains the web application created.
+- APP: this directory contains the created web application (both for Glacier and Forest segmentation).